spack/spack/lib/spack/docs/packaging_guide.rst

 not corrupted or compromised.
 This is especially important when fetching from insecure sources, like unencrypted http.
-By default, a package will *not* be installed if it doesn't pass a checksum test (though users can overried this with ``spack install --no-checksum``).
+By default, a package will *not* be installed if it doesn't pass a checksum test (though you can override this with ``spack install --no-checksum``).

 Spack can currently support checksums using the MD5, SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 algorithms.
+It determines the algorithm
+to use based on the hash length.

 ``spack md5``
 ^^^^^^^^^^^^^^^^^^^^^^